achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 ### Moving forward

-We'd start with some exploratory stuff and then build upon it.
+We'll start with some exploratory stuff and then build upon it.
 Open the `src/slack_weather/handler.clj` file in VIM.
 Go to the namespace definition section to require the things we need.
-Since we're not going jump ahead of ourselves, lets just include `clj-http` for now and go from there.
+Since we're not going jump ahead of ourselves, let's just include `clj-http` for now and go from there.
 Your namespace definition should look something like this once you're done:

 {% highlight clojure %}
 (ns slack-weather.handler